Home | Products | Software | Ethno Instrument | Tempo, Transports and Time Stretching

 A quality sound engine

 Even more importantly, it has to sound good.
-The Ethno Instrument employs a combination of beat slicing and very high-quality time-stretching technology to play loops at an extremely wide range of tempos without sacrificing sound quality or rhythmic accuracy.
-To demonstrate Ethno's extreme tempo ranges, here is an original example that includes AfroCaribbean drums, West Indies bass, Indian tabla and Spanish guitar.
-Each loop comes in separately, so you can hear it (notice that each loop comes in at the next downbeat after being turned on):
+Ethno Instrument employs a combination of beat slicing and very high-quality time-stretching technology to play loops at an extremely wide range of tempos without sacrificing sound quality or rhythmic accuracy.
+To demonstrate Ethno's extreme tempo ranges, here is an original example that includes Ethno's massive taiko drums, African bass, Indian tabla and Spanish guitar.
+Each loop comes in separately, so you can hear it:

-The original example above is at 120 beats per minute (BPM).
+The original example above is at 110 beats per minute (BPM).
 Now listen to these same loops at 90 and 60 BPM.
-Slowing down is much harder to do that going faster:
+Slowing down is much harder to do than going faster:

 Now let's go faster.
 Here's an extreme example at 170 BPM:

-Ethno Instrument uses a combination of slicing and audio time-stretching to achieve optimal results at any tempo.
+With slice loops, such as those used in the examples above, Ethno Instrument uses a combination of slicing and audio time-stretching to achieve optimal results at any tempo.
+But what about phrases such as vocals and other similar material?